-- Ministry of Defence, Scotland Office, Defence Infrastructure Organisation, Prime Minister's Office, 10 Downing Street, and The Rt Hon David Cameron
+- Ministry of Defence, Office of the Secretary of State for Scotland, Defence Infrastructure Organisation, Prime Minister's Office, 10 Downing Street, and The Rt Hon David Cameron

 - Part of:

 - Management of the European Regional Development Fund and Armed forces and Ministry of Defence reform